[Updated November 2023]

 Antiseptic wipes, gauzes, bandages, and a skin salve might all come in handy.

 Have fun together!

 Don’t forget to include your pet in your festive plans.
 Make your dog’s day and get the whole family out for a fun Christmas hike, and indulge your cat with lots of games and fuss if they enjoy attention.
-Christmas is a time for family and at Lintbells we believe that pets are right at the heart of the festive season.
+Christmas is a time for family and at YuMOVE we believe that pets are right at the heart of the festive season.

 Do you think your pet is a Festive Fido or a Greedy Guts?
 Have you got some festive photos to share or suggestions for enjoying the festive season with your pets?
-We’d love to hear about how you celebrate, so please do leave a comment and join the Lintbells community on Facebook and Instagram.
+We’d love to hear about how you celebrate, so please do leave a comment and join the YuMOVE community on Facebook and Instagram.